suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/README.md

 ### Model Performance

 #### Random Oversampling
-In these set of visualizations, let us focus on the model performance on unseen data points.
-Since this is a binary classification task, metrics such as precision, recall, f1-score and accuracy can be taken into consideration.
-Various plots that indicate the performance of the model can be plotted such as confusion matrix plot and AUC curves.
+In this set of visualizations, let us focus on the model performance on unseen data points.
+Since this is a binary classification task, metrics such as precision, recall, f1-score, and accuracy can be taken into consideration.
+Various plots that indicate the performance of the model can be plotted such as confusion matrix plots and AUC curves.
 Let us look at how the models are performing in the test data.

-[__Logistic Regression__](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) - This was the first model used to make prediction about the chances of a person defaulting on a loan.
-Overall, it does a good job in classifying defaulters.
-However, there are many false-positives and false-negatives by this model.
+[__Logistic Regression__](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) - This was the first model used to make a prediction about the chances of a person defaulting on a loan.
+Overall, it does a good job of classifying defaulters.
+However, there are many false positives and false negatives in this model.
 This could be mainly due to high bias or lower complexity of the model.

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/Logistic%20regression%20performance.png"/>

-AUC curves give a good idea about the performance of ML models.
+AUC curves give a good idea of the performance of ML models.
 After using logistic regression, it is seen that the AUC is about 0.54 respectively.
 This means that there is a lot more room for improvement in performance.
-The higher is the area under the curve, the better is the performance of ML models.
+The higher the area under the curve, the better the performance of ML models.

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/LR%20AUC%20Curves.png"/>

 [__Naive Bayes Classifier__](https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.GaussianNB.html) - This classifier works well when there is textual information.
-Based on the results generated in the confusion matrix plot below, it can be seen that there are large number of false-negatives.
-This can have an impact in the business if not addressed.
-False-negatives mean that the model predicted a defaulter as a non-defaulter.
-As a result, banks might have a higher chance to lose income especially if money is lended to defaulters.
+Based on the results generated in the confusion matrix plot below, it can be seen that there is a large number of false negatives.
+This can have an impact on the business if not addressed.
+False negatives mean that the model predicted a defaulter as a non-defaulter.
+As a result, banks might have a higher chance to lose income especially if money is lent to defaulters.
 Therefore, we can go ahead and look for alternate models.

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/NB%20Performance.png"/>